rapirent/SNA-HW0b/README.md

 # SNA-HW0b
-A very implemention of dijkstra algorithm
+A very implemention of dijkstra SSSP algorithm

 ## Prepare
 You should add two input file to your directory, and name `movie_nodes.txt`, `movie_edgesw.txt`